 Alcohol.
 As per the National Park Service, glass containers and alcoholic beverages are prohibited in the campground.
 The bar located in the bathhouse is open until sunset.

 Food.
 Feel free to bring your own food.
 Our fire pit has a grill and may be used in the evenings.
-We recommend bringing food that is already prepared and does not require water.
+We recommend bringing food that is fully prepared and does not require water.
 There is no refrigeration.
-Guests must store all food in their cars.
+Guests must store all food in their tent, in a cooler that closes tightly.
 Please keep in mind there are no facilities for washing dishes.

 Safety/Security.
-United States Park Police patrol all of Gateway National Recreation Area 24 hours a day.
+The campground is staffed 24/7, and the United States Park Police patrol all of Gateway National Recreation Area 24 hours a day.

 Water Bottles.
 As just one small way we try to keep our environmental impact to a minimum, we do not sell bottled water — so be sure to bring your own bottles.
 Water is available on site.